frontenddogma/web-development-glossary/manuscript/d.md

 Data Stream Management System
 : A computer software system to manage continuous data streams.
 A DSMS is similar to a database management system (DBMS), which is, however, designed for static data in conventional databases.
 A DSMS also offers flexible query processing so that the information needed can be expressed using queries.
 However, in contrast to a DBMS, a DSMS executes a continuous query that is not only performed once, but is permanently installed.
 Therefore, the query is continuously executed until it is explicitly uninstalled.&nbsp;[†](#w-dsms)

+Data swamp
+: A deteriorated and unmanaged data lake that is either inaccessible to its intended users or is providing little value.&nbsp;[†](#w-data-lake)

 Data type
 : → Type